HimakarRaju/learnpath/README.md

-# Hello React!
+# Hello Dear Reader

-This project contains a foundation for building and learning about React apps.
-The site includes two routes showing how navigation works in a single page app.
-We manage the page head and body using a standard React flow.
-The homepage features a click effect that demonstrates using state, and an animation you can try out yourself by following the steps in `TODO.md`. 💫
+This project contains Various Knowledge Materials on different IT Programming Languages.

+This is made using
 [React](https://reactjs.org/) is a popular UI library for building web apps.
 [Vite](https://vitejs.dev/) is a powerful tool for building javascript apps that bundles all of your code and shows immediate changes while you're editing.

 _While you're in the editor working, Glitch is running your `start` script in the background (`vite dev`).
 The site will be in dev mode and you'll see your changes happen ✨ immediately in the preview window.
 Once you close the editor window and your app goes to sleep, Glitch runs the `build` script and Vite builds your app for modern browsers._